 While it may not be a necessity, speaking multiple languages is an excellent and particularly useful quality of a good tour guide.
 A multilingual tour guide will dramatically broaden your target audience and help welcome people from varying backgrounds to your tour.

 A tour guide doesn’t need to be fluent in dozens of languages for their lingual skills to be handy.
-All tour guides should at least have a conversational grasp of commonly encountered languages.
-This knowledge becomes extremely useful if someone has an emergency.
+All tour guides should at least have a conversational grasp of commonly encountered languages, with English being mandatory.
+This knowledge becomes extremely useful if First Aid is needed.

 8. Leadership and initiative

 Since they’re managing a group of people, the ability to have a certain level of authority is crucial.
-Tour guides must be able to lead a group of people without being condescending, snobby, or aggressive.
+Guides must be able to lead their tour group without being condescending, snobby, or aggressive.
 If something unexpected happens on the tour, a good tour guide will be able to take charge in an assertive manner to ensure that all customers receive the right directions.

 9. A good sense of humor